Questions & Answers

 An underwater speaker is put into the water.
 The music is often clearer under the water than on top.

 11. Do boys take part in synchronised swimming?

-Yes, boys have been taking part in synchronised swimming since 2015.
+Yes, boys have been taking part in artistic swimming since 2015.
 Why not contact us to arrange a taster session.